Virakesari: History

-Virakesari was founded by PPR.
-Subramanian in the first half of 20th century.
+Virakesari was founded by P. PR.Subramanian Chettiar in the first half of 20th century.
 Subramanian was an entrepreneur and journalist from the village Avanipatti in Tamil Nadu, India.

 Upon immigrating from India to British Ceylon, he saw the conditions of the Indian Labourers and decided that he would establish a newspaper to promote justice and equality for those people by publishing a newspaper with a distinct voice of its own.